-This topic describes how to expand a Virtual Private Cloud (VPC) network by adding a secondary IPv4 CIDR block to the VPC network.
+This topic describes how to expand a virtual private cloud (VPC) by adding a secondary IPv4 CIDR block to the VPC.

 The system automatically adds a VSwitch route to the VPC route table when you create a VSwitch with the primary or secondary CIDR block.
 The destination CIDR block of a VSwitch route is the CIDR block with which the VSwitch is created.
-The CIDR block range can not be the same as or larger than those of other routes in the route table of the VPC network.
+The CIDR block range cannot be the same as or larger than those of other routes in the route table of the VPC.

-For example, you have added 172.16.0.0/16 to the VPC network as a secondary IPv4 CIDR block.
-The VPC route table already contains CEN routes (overlapping routing is enabled), and the destination CIDR block is 172.16.0.0/24.
+For example, you have added 172.16.0.0/16 to the VPC as a secondary IPv4 CIDR block.
+The VPC route table already contains Cloud Enterprise Network (CEN) routes (overlapping routing is enabled), and the destination CIDR block is 172.16.0.0/24.
 In this case, you cannot create a VSwitch with a CIDR block that is the same or larger than the CIDR block 172.16.0.0/24.
-However, you can create a VSwitch with the CIDR block 172.16.0.0/25 or a smaller one.
+However, you can create a VSwitch with 172.16.0.0/25 or a smaller CIDR block.

 - Log on to the VPC console.

-- On the top of the page, select the region where your VPC network is deployed.
+- In the top navigation bar, select the region where the VPC is deployed.

-- On the VPC details page, click CIDRstab, and click Add IPv4 CIDR.
+- On the VPC details page, click CIDRs, and then click Add IPv4 CIDR.

-- In the Add Secondary CIDR dialog box, configure a secondary IPv4 CIDR block based on the following information, and click OK.
+- In the Add Secondary CIDR dialog box, configure the secondary IPv4 CIDR block based on the following parameters

 - Default CIDR Block: You can specify one of the following standard IPv4 CIDR blocks as the secondary IPv4 CIDR block: 192.168.0.0/16, 172.16.0.0/12, and 10.0.0.0/8.

-For example, the primary IPv4 CIDR block of a VPC network is 192.168.0.0/16, you cannot specify the following CIDR blocks as secondary IPv4 CIDR blocks:
+For example, if the primary IPv4 CIDR block of a VPC is 192.168.0.0/16, you cannot specify the following CIDR blocks as secondary IPv4 CIDR blocks: